Introduction to eBPF

 10:58:17 1000 vte-urlencode-c 1323227 1322857 0 /usr/libexec/vte-urlencode-cwd

 Let us look at another practical application of eBPF.
-This time meant to show another use-case, but also evolve it into more by modifying it.
+This example is meant to show another use-case with eBPF then evolve this case into a more complex one by modifying it.

-Let’s say you want to verify which binary files are loaded with a particular command line of QEMU.
-That is a truly complex program and sometimes it can be hard to make the connection from a command line to the files used from /usr/share/qemu.
-This is already hard to answer when you define the QEMU command line, but even more when more useful layers of abstraction are used like libvirt or LXD or even things on top like OpenStack.
+Let’s say you want to verify which binary files are loaded when running a particular QEMU command.
+QEMU is a truly complex program and sometimes it can be hard to make the connection from a command line to the files used from /usr/share/qemu.
+This is hard to determine when you define the QEMU command line, but becomes problematic when more useful layers of abstraction are used like libvirt or LXD or even things on top like OpenStack.

-You could definitely use strace to do so, but that would add quite some overhead to the investigation process (since strace uses ptrace, and context switching may be required).
-Furthermore, if you would want to generally monitor a system for this, especially on a host running many VMs, strace quickly reaches its limits.
+While strace could be used, it would add additional overhead to the investigation process since strace uses ptrace, and context switching may be required.
+Furthermore, if you need to monitor a system to produce this answer, especially on a host running many VMs, strace quickly reaches its limits.

-Instead, you can use opensnoop to trace open() syscalls.
-We use opensnoop-bpfcc to have more parameters to tune it to our needs.
+Instead, opensnoop could be used to trace open() syscalls.
+In this case, we use opensnoop-bpfcc to have more parameters to tune it to our needs.
 The example will use the following arguments:

 • --full-path - Show full path for open calls using a relative path.